General Tinio: Culture

 Roman Catholic is the most prevalent religion, with Iglesia ni Cristo, IEMELIF, Baptist, Methodist, and others attracting its own followers.
 The town's patron saint, the Santo Cristo or the Holy Cross is feted every May.

 The town is best known for having the most number of brass bands in the Philippines with 15 organized bands.
-These bands are sought after to enhance entertainment ambience in fiestas and other traditional rites such as wakes.
-A well known band, known as The Family Band, has produced champions in majorette exhibitions, solo flute competitions, solo clarinet competitions, solo trumpet competitions, French horn competitions, etc., in national brass band competitions.
+The Family Band has won national brass band competition titles in categories including majorette exhibitions, solo flute, solo clarinet, solo trumpet, and French horn.

 The town also has other places of interest, notably the Minalungao National Park, which is a favorite swimming destination in the summer, especially during Black Saturday when it is usually filled with local bathers and visitors.
 Minalungao, literally meaning "mine of gold in a cave", houses several caves which can explored.
 The river also has a portion where a stone ledge located about 15 meters high from the river can be used as spring board.

 A Papaya Festival is also commonly celebrated, coinciding with the municipality's Foundation Anniversary.
-Parades of different school students around the town would wear colourful costumes inspired by the fruit Papaya, the area's name prior to the change.
+Parades of different school students around the town would wear colourful costumes inspired by the fruit, which was the area's name prior to the change in 1957.